tfmontague/developer-salary-capstone/README.md

 ## Conclusion

-The goal of this project was to develop a predictive model that accurately estimates developer salaries based on various factors, including experience, education level, and job role.
-Through data cleaning, exploratory data analysis, and rigorous model training and evaluation, we were able to identify a Random Forest model as the most suitable for predicting developer salaries.
-This model demonstrated a strong balance between accuracy and generalizability, making it well-suited for real-world applications such as a salary estimation tool.
+The objective of this project was to develop a predictive model capable of estimating developer salaries based on factors such as years of coding experience, education level, job role, and company size.
+Through extensive data preparation, exploratory data analysis (EDA), and rigorous model training, the Random Forest Regressor emerged as the most reliable model.
+This model provided a balance between predictive accuracy and the ability to capture complex relationships, making it suitable for real-world applications in a salary estimation dashboard.

 ## Key Findings

 - **Experience and Education Impact**: The analysis showed that years of coding experience and educational level have a notable impact on salary levels, with more experienced and highly educated individuals generally earning higher salaries.
 - **Company Size and Industry Differences**: Developers working in larger companies or certain high-demand industries (such as software development and cloud computing) tend to receive higher compensation, reflecting market demand for these roles.
-- **Regional Variability**: Geographic differences were evident in salary distribution, with states like California and Washington exhibiting higher average developer salaries, likely due to cost-of-living adjustments and regional demand for tech talent.
+- **Predictive Accuracy and Limitations**: The Random Forest model achieved a Mean Absolute Error (MAE) of $41,468, highlighting moderate predictive accuracy.
+This deviation suggests that while the model captures meaningful trends, caution is warranted in its practical application for precise predictions.

 ## Insights

 - **Outliers in High Salaries**: A substantial number of high outliers were identified, which likely represent specialized roles or senior-level positions.
 Filtering out extremely high salaries (above $400,000) improved model performance by reducing noise and focusing on the typical salary range for developers.
-- **Model Performance**: The Random Forest model, with optimized hyperparameters, emerged as the best-performing model.
-This model captures complex interactions between features without overfitting, making it a reliable choice for predicting salaries.
-- **Applications**: This model can be effectively deployed in a salary estimation application, allowing developers and hiring managers to gauge expected compensation based on relevant factors.
-It also offers insights into how various attributes contribute to salary levels, supporting informed decision-making in career development and recruitment.
+- **Feature Interactions**: The Random Forest model effectively captured interactions between features, such as education and years of experience, demonstrating its ability to reflect complex relationships influencing salaries.
+- **Regional Variability**: Analysis of state-level data from the Bureau of Labor Statistics revealed that states like California and Washington exhibited higher average salaries, reflecting the impact of regional demand and cost-of-living adjustments.

 ### Limitations
-This project analyzes developer salary data specifically from 2023 and 2024, focusing on trends within those two years.
-Because we didn’t include data from prior years, it doesn’t capture long-term salary trends or shifts over time.
-As a result, we might miss out on understanding the broader economic and industry changes that could impact compensation.

-The scope is also limited to developer roles, meaning other positions in tech, such as data scientists, product managers, or UX designers, aren’t represented here.
-Salary dynamics for developers might differ from those in other roles, so the findings may not fully reflect the broader tech industry.

-Geographic detail is another limitation.
-While we have some state-level data, there’s no information at the regional or city level, which means variations in pay based on local demand or cost of living aren’t accounted for.
-This could affect salary insights, particularly for developers working in high-demand tech hubs.

-Finally, since the data relies on survey responses, there’s the potential for bias if the survey sample doesn’t fully represent the developer workforce.
-This could lead to skewed results, with certain types of companies, roles, or experience levels potentially overrepresented.
-These factors are worth keeping in mind when interpreting the project’s findings and considering their practical application.
+This project marks the initial development of an interactive salary estimator dashboard, utilizing the Random Forest Regressor to predict developer salaries based on user inputs.
+While the tool provides actionable insights, further enhancements are necessary to improve accuracy and expand its utility.

 ### Future Work
 ![salary estimator dashboard](images/salaryestimatordash.png)